db47h/cache/README.md

 [![Build Status][ci-img]][ci] [![Go Report Card][lint-img]][lint] [![Coverage Status][cover-img]][cover] [![GoDoc][godoc-img]][godoc]

-Package lrucache implements an LRU cache with optional automatic item eviction.
+Package lrucache implements an LRU cache with optional automatic item eviction and safe for concurrent use.

 It also supports item creation and removal callbacks, enabling a pattern like